sinclaire-white/forumify-client/README.md

 - User registration and login with email/password and social login
 - Role-based private routes for Users and Admins
-- Post creation, search by tags, and sorting by popularity (upvotes - downvotes)
+- Post creation, search by tags, and sorting by popularity & time
 - Commenting system with ability to report comments
 - Membership system awarding Bronze and Gold badges
 - Pagination on homepage posts and user tables